 Healthcare facilities are complex ecosystems with multiple challenges and stakeholders.
 A look at how healthcare facilities evolve and depend on collaboration and a mix of emerging tech with a key role for the Internet of Things and artificial intelligence.

 The healthcare industry is a highly regulated environment with a complex ecosystem of different building types, services, systems and stakeholders.
 With the digital revolution in place, we must ask ourselves how this will impact the way patient care is delivered.
 Leveraging data for greater insights into patient care and the facility condition can have a far-reaching patient impact.

 Considering the wide range of healthcare services, there are many different types of facilities and departments within a facility that have different needs and challenges to address, from critical power to infection control to staff safety and patient experience.
-All these challenges need to be approached and addressed in a pragmatic and collaborative way, with the aim of addressing the health systems key priorities:
+All these challenges need to be approached and addressed in a pragmatic and collaborative way, with the aim of addressing the future health system’s key priorities:

 - providing the right level of access to services for the population